 Good volleyball players must be athletic, and quick and be aware of the movement of not only the ball but the players around them.
 They play a fast-moving game and so must be hyperfocused when they are on the clock.
 Because of this, good vision is an important part of being a good volleyball player.

 Although good vision won’t make you jump higher, it can help you hit the ball in the correct location and it can help you work better as a teammate.
 Some of the vision skills that are most important in playing volleyball are eye tracking, depth perception, focus flexibility, peripheral awareness, dynamic visual acuity, and hand-eye coordination.

 Eye tracking is the ability to follow a moving (and usually quick moving) object with your eyes.
 This skill is important in volleyball because it helps the player determine where the ball is going in the field of play.
 This lets them figure out if they should be moving towards the ball or if they should be preparing for another player to touch the ball first.

 One great exercise for a volleyball player to improve their eye tracking is to use a swinging tennis ball.
 Start this exercise by hanging a tennis ball from the ceiling by string so that is at eye level.
 On the ball write three different letters.
 Then swing the ball and call out the letter that is coming towards you as the ball travels around.
-This eye exercise helps your eyes follow the path of the ball and makes them focus on the ball.
+This eye exercise helps your eyes follow the path of the ball and also makes them focus on the ball.
 You can start by just tracking the ball and adding letters as you get better at tracking.